Apple

 Check with IT

-Enterprise problems plague every single version of iOS and they can be particularly nasty immediately after Apple releases a new operating system.
+Enterprise problems plague every single version of iOS and they can be particularly nasty immediately after Apple releases new firmware.

 If you’ve got an IT department, they should be able to provide you with feedback about the core apps and services you use.